 National Leadership Program, Fall 2018 and Spring 2019

-Heidi Wangelin is a Volunteer Engagement Fellow in RespectAbility’s National Leadership Program for Spring 2019, after serving as a Policy Fellow in Fall 2018.
+Heidi Wangelin was a Community Outreach Apprentice in RespectAbility’s National Leadership Program for Spring 2019, after serving as a Policy Apprentice in Fall 2018.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
 Wangelin is a University of Washington graduate with two bachelor’s degrees in Culture, Literature and Arts as well as Disability Studies.
 She has worked with several disability advocacy nonprofits such as the Autistic Self Advocacy Network, National Council of Independent Living and University of Washington DO-IT Center.

 Wangelin joined RespectAbility to further her learning about public policy regarding people with disabilities, especially about employment and future career goals primarily in the federal sector.
 She also has worked with the AmeriCorps program on projects about people with disabilities, including financial services for people with disabilities to receive assistive technology and senior care for people with disabilities to achieve independence.
 She has worked in an autistic college program and in campaigns to advance STEM opportunities for students with disabilities.